 16. Talk metric.
 Supply technical and pricing information in both English and metric units.
 Your customers and suppliers will appreciate and understand you better this way.

 Recruiting, Training and Managing People

 18. Arrange one-on-one meetings.
 The Chinese political system is a one-party system.
 People have learned not to challenge their political leaders.
-They find ways to work out their problems by involving other people who can help them.
-This is why Chinese people tend not to express what they have in mind in public.
-But when they're with you on a “one-on-one” situation without other people around, they're direct and straightforward.
-Over the past 26 years, I've learned to do my sales pitch and make my presentations in front of large Chinese audiences without expecting to field many questions.
+They find ways to work out their problems by involving other people who can play the role of the right go-between.
+As a rule, Chinese people won’t express what feel in public.
+But when they're with you on a "one-on-one" situation without other people around, they're direct and straightforward.
+Since 1981, when I began my China business career, I've learned to do my sales pitch and make my presentations in front of large Chinese audiences without expecting to field many questions.
 However, I try to stay awhile afterwards instead of rushing away to another appointment.
 Invariably, a few people will come up to me, wanting to schedule a private meeting.
 I've found these meetings to be the most informative and fruitful of all.
 My friends and customers tell me things in private that allow me to get things done.
-If you want to know the truth—and how you can compete in the China market—learn to pull people aside and talk with them privately.
+If you want to know the truth--and how you can compete in the China market--learn to pull people aside and talk with them privately.

 James Chan, Ph.D., President Asia Marketing and Management (AMM) 2014 Naudain Street